-At this restricted level, sailors must have passed CANSail 1&2/White Sail Level 3, or seek equivalent status from a Club Examiner.
-Helms level sailors are restricted to sailing in 10 knots of wind in the Cherry Beach/Outer Harbour area, and are not permitted to sail on the open Lake, or in Toronto's Inner Harbour.
+At this restricted level, sailors must have passed CANSail 1&2 at the 2 level, or seek equivalent status from a Club Examiner.
+Helms level sailors are restricted to sailing in 10 knots of wind in the Cherry Beach/Outer Harbour area only, and are not permitted to sail on the open Lake, or in Toronto's Inner Harbour.

 ALBACORE “SKIPPER” LEVEL

-These sailors must have passed CANSail 3/Bronze Sail Level 4, or seek equivalent status from a Club Examiner.
-Skippers are not restricted, but are expected to use good judgement at all times.
+These sailors must have passed CANSail 3, or seek equivalent status from a Club Examiner.
+Skippers are not restricted by sailing area or specific wind strength, but are expected to use good judgement at all times.

 Sailors are ranked separately on catamarans, by Club Examiners.
 Albacore rankings are not transferable.
 Catamaran Helms have the same geographic and wind-speed restrictions as Albacore Helms.